lsolbach/TemplateEngine/README.md

 Features:
 ---------
-* simple things are easy to accomplish, really complex things are possible
 * syntax is easy to learn
+* simple things are easy, complex things are possible
 * data binding for java beans (use bean objects as input) and xml files
 * string, numeric, list, map and method datatypes
 * arithmetic, relational and logical operators